Reign

 This plugin surprised me with its speed and tight integration.
 Purchase flow remained minimal, and emails were delivered reliably without complicated SMTP settings.
 I liked that customers could schedule delivery for a future date, which expands gifting use cases like birthdays and holidays.

-The Lite version works for simple needs, while Pro unlocks important automation controls.
+The free version works for simple needs, while Pro unlocks important automation controls.
 Among the WooCommerce Gift Card Plugins tested, this one felt ideal for cash-conscious beginners who still want balance tracking.

 Key Features